fasterthanlime/semester-project/report.md

 \input{gcc-graph.tex}

-It displays a few unintuitive results: for the unspecialized code, the unoptimized version is faster than the version optimized for size.
+It displays a few unintuitive results: for the non-specialized code, the unoptimized version is faster than the version optimized for size.
 That means that gcc is ready to do compromises on the performance of the program in order to reduce the size of the executable from 710KB to 665KB.